-Finally, if a MOV is subjected to a continuous overvoltage condition instead of a short duration voltage surge, it may go into thermal runaway, causing overheating, possible smoke, and even fire.
+Finally, suppose a MOV is subjected to a continuous overvoltage condition instead of a short-duration voltage surge.
+In that case, it may go into thermal runaway, causing overheating, possible smoke, and even fire.
 UL 1449 requires that MOVs be protected against thermal runaway.
 In most systems, thermal fuses or thermal cut-off (TCO) devices protect MOVs from thermal runaway.

 For the best protection, several MOVs with series TCO devices are placed in parallel across each of the three conductive pairs (L-L, L-G, and N-G) (Figure 3).
 In addition, a standard fuse is placed in the line to protect the system from an overcurrent condition.
 The fuse’s current rating is typically higher than the current flowing through the circuit during UL 1449 testing.
 Hybrid devices are available that combine a MOV and a thermal fuse in a single package, reducing component count and shrinking solution size.

-The test method for input surge voltage testing is detailed in IEC 61000-4-5, and end system requirements define the limits.
+The input surge voltage testing test method is detailed in IEC 61000-4-5, and end system requirements define the limits.
 The test subjects the system to voltage spikes on top of the specified input voltage.
 The spikes simulate disturbances that may result from various sources ranging from lightning to large motor drives.

 Systems can suffer damage if left unprotected from AC line surges and voltage spikes.
-Various SPD technologies are available that enable designers to optimize surge protection networks for specific application requirements.
-In some instances, multiple SPD technologies such as MOVs, GDTs, and SADs are combined for a hybrid solution.
-MOVs are typically used in combination with TCO devices to provide protection from thermal runaway, as specified by UL 1449.
-IEC 61000-4-5 specifies the general input surge voltage testing method, including multiple surge test levels and performance levels for system classification.
+Various SPD technologies enable designers to optimize surge protection networks for specific application requirements.
+In some instances, multiple SPD technologies, such as MOVs, GDTs, and SADs, are combined for a hybrid solution.
+MOVs are typically used in combination with TCO devices to protect thermal runaway, as specified by UL 1449.
+IEC 61000-4-5 specifies the general input surge voltage testing method, including multiple surge test and system classification performance levels.